RohitDhatrak/Bookscape/README.md

 ### Tech Stack
 React, Node, Express, MongoDB, mongoose, jsonwebtoken & bcrypt

+### Features
+- Add products to cart or wishlist
+- Filter products by genre or authors
+- Sort products by price, best selling or new arrivals

 ### Additional Things
 - Fully responsive
 - Tested for contrast issues